-The proposed rule change would include an exception to the Operations requesting Operations Professional registration via Form U4 (the Uniform Application for Securities Industry Registration or Transfer) in the Central Registration Depository ("CRD®").
-If there are no other deficiencies (e.g., fingerprints), the Operations Professional registration would be approved automatically at the time such request is made.
+A person who wishes to obtain Operations Professional registration under the proposed exception would not be automatically waived-in, but would have to opt-in by requesting Operations Professional registration via Form U4 (the Uniform Application for Securities Industry Registration or Transfer) in the Central Registration Depository ("CRD®").7 If there are no other deficiencies (e.g., fingerprints), the Operations Professional registration would be approved automatically at the time such request is made.
 Information regarding the proposed implementation period is discussed in detail in Section F. below.
 FINRA would not assess a separate registration fee for persons relying on the proposed exception to register as Operations Professionals.